Dutchtronix/Small-C-TRS-80/readme.md

 Readme file for Small-C Compiler version 2.1B for TRS-80 Model I/III running Newdos/80 2.0

 Emulator used: TRS80GP in Model I mode.
-Very complete but frequent crashes.
+Very complete but some crashes.
+See "http://48k.ca/trs80gp.html" See bin\starttrs.bat for my setup.
 <br>
-trstools to transfer files between windows and TRS-80 disks
+trstools to transfer files between windows and TRS-80 disks.
+See "http://www.trs-80emulators.com/trstools/"
 <br>
-Editor used: Scripsit V1.0 (patched for Newdos/80)
+Editor used: Scripsit V1.0 (patched for Newdos/80).
+See bin subdirectory.
 <br>
-Other tools: Microsoft M80 and L80 for TRSDOS
+Other tools: Microsoft M80 and L80 for TRSDOS.
+See bin subdirectory.

 Compiler source Files: